 Modern Forum Choices, and Migrating from Discuz to NodeBB

-After Discuz stopped updating, alternative forum choices were needed.
-I experimented with several and will briefly share my impressions and migration methods.
+After Discuz ceased updates, alternative forum choices were needed.
+I’ve experimented with several.
+Here’s a brief overview of my impressions and migration methods.

 This is the top-ranked forum, but it’s based on RoR (Ruby on Rails).
-The performance of RoR is not just a little poor; its memory usage is also high, so I gave up on it directly.
+RoR has poor performance and high memory usage, making it unsuitable for small sites, so I dismissed it outright.

-The interface of this one is very nice.
-Based on PHP + MySQL, performance shouldn’t be a big issue in theory.
-However, the forum’s SQL queries are not optimized.
-Visiting the initial posts on an empty forum can trigger 100 SQL queries, with page load times starting at 100ms.
+The interface is very nice.
+Based on PHP+MySQL, performance shouldn’t be a major issue in theory.
+However, the forum’s SQL queries aren’t optimized.
+Accessing the initial posts on an empty forum results in about 100 SQL queries, with page load times starting at 100ms.
 With a low-end cloud database, 200ms is normal.
-This speed, combined with other loading content, results in a wait time of nearly one second.
+Combined with other loading elements, the wait time can approach 1 second.

-This is built with NoSQL + Node.js, offering strong performance and very low CPU usage.
+This one is built with NoSQL+Node.js, offering strong performance and low CPU usage.
 It also uses WebSocket long connections, resulting in very fast response times.
 Memory usage starts at 1GB but grows slowly.
-It has comprehensive plugins and APIs, which is why I chose this one.
+I chose this because of its comprehensive plugins and API.

-This is also quite good, similar to Zhihu or StackOverflow.
-However, after searching around, I couldn’t find a way to remove features like “asking questions” and “accepting answers.”
-If these could be removed, it would become a forum centered around articles (long-form main posts), suitable for forums that don’t need extensive interactive features, like strategy guides.
+This is also excellent, similar to Zhihu/StackOverflow.
+However, I couldn’t find a way to remove features like “asking questions” and “accepting answers.”
+If those could be removed, it would become an article (long-form main post) centered forum, suitable for guide-oriented forums that don’t require extensive interactive features.

-A Python-based forum with excellent performance, but it hasn’t been updated for a long time.
+A Python-based forum with good performance, but it hasn’t been updated for a long time.

 rafalp / Misago

 Looks like an anime-style forum at first glance, also Python-based.
 The author started development not many years ago but is quite diligent.
-I noticed they use Python’s SocialAuth library, which allows easy integration of login methods like QQ, WeChat, Google, etc., including integration with your own website.
+I noticed they use Python’s SocialAuth library, which allows easy integration of QQ, WeChat, Google, and other login methods, including integration with your own website.

-Additionally, there are two domestic (Chinese) forums that look good: one is Casbin, a high-fidelity imitation of v2ex; the others are bbs-go and symphony, which resemble CSDN-style blogs.
-However, I haven’t tested any of them.
+Additionally, there are two Chinese-made forums that look promising: one is Casbin, a high-fidelity clone of v2ex; the others are bbs-go and symphony, which resemble CSDN’s blog format.
+I haven’t tested these.

 Migrating from Discuz to NodeBB

-If you have your own website, for NodeBB passport migration, you can use these two official plugins: nodebb-plugin-session-sharing or nodebb-plugin-sso-oauth2-multiple.
+If you have your own website, NodeBB migration authentication can use these two official plugins: nodebb-plugin-session-sharing or nodebb-plugin-sso-oauth2-multiple.

-As for importing from Discuz, you’ll have to write the code yourself.
-You can ask an AI to write a framework in Python for you, and then modify the rest.
+As for importing from Discuz, you’ll have to write your own code.
+Use AI to help you write a Python framework, then modify the rest yourself.

-If you only need to import posts, loop through Discuz’s posts table; each row is a post. first=1 indicates a topic (original post).
+If you only need to import posts, loop through Discuz’s posts table.
+Each row is a post, and first=1 indicates a topic post.

 The API processing speed is about 5 requests per second, so be prepared for a slow migration.